AhsanShafiqShawon/guide/auth.md

 | Revocation | Instant | Requires a blocklist |
 | Best for | Traditional web apps | APIs, mobile apps, microservices |

-For a hotel booking API like miniAgoda, **JWT** is the common choice.
+For a hotel booking API like miniAgoda, **JWT** is the common choice — but it has tradeoffs worth understanding.

 ---